xcxyh/mobile-mcp-client/README.md

 # MCPx4Android

-This is an Android project that demonstrates the use of the Model Context Protocol (MCP) for AI-assisted baking.
+This is an Android project that demonstrates the use of the Model Context Protocol (MCP) for AI-assisted ChatBot.

 <img src="./snapshots/Screenshot_20250505_175028.png" alt="img" style="width: 33%;" />

 ## Overview

-The project provides a chat interface where users can interact with an AI assistant to get help with baking-related tasks.
+The project provides a chat interface where users can interact with an AI assistant to get help with some tasks.
 The AI assistant can call tools to fetch information and provide relevant suggestions.

 ## Key Features